 Choose a template and save the form when you’re ready.

-To add the form on your blog you need to install the ConvertKit plugin in WordPress.
+To add the form to your blog, you need to install the ConvertKit plugin in WordPress.

 Back in WordPress, go to Plugins > Add new and search for ConvertKit.